LeoRiether/CodeforcesPP/README.md

 + `Ctrl+Shift+H`: Toggle "on test X" in verdicts

 # Development
-Run `yarn build` to build with Parcel or `yarn start` to build in watch mode
+Run `yarn build` to build in production mode with Rollup or `yarn start` to build in watch mode

 # Contributing
 Think there's something missing from Codeforces++ or some feature could be better?
 I think so too, please send some PRs or create an issue